Are you ready to give your baby their first food? Here’s what you need to remember when feeding your bubba.

 Those made with only plain fruits and vegetables should last 2 days.
 Do check the jar label, too, for recommendations on how long to keep the food once the jar is opened.

-Baby food can be kept for a month or 2 (6 months for plain fruits and vegetables) in the freezer, but take note that freezing does change its consistency.
+Baby food can be kept for a month or two (6 months for plain fruits and vegetables) in the freezer, but take note that freezing does change its consistency.

 Keep in mind that liquids tend to expand in the freezer, potentially cracking the jar or causing the container to pop open, so place the baby food in a clean storage container, leaving some room at the top.

-If you store leftover baby food in the fridge, make sure you didn’t dip your baby’s spoon in it during feeding, as this could cause bacteria to grow in the food.
+If you store leftover baby food in the fridge, make sure you don’t dip your baby’s spoon in it during feeding, as this could cause bacteria to grow in the food.

 Instead of dipping it into the jar, scoop a small amount of food into a bowl and feed your baby from that.
 If you need more, use a clean spoon to dish food out from the jar.